 - 1. NewsWhip provides the 5,000 most engaged-with URLs each day, on Facebook and Twitter. - 2.
-Media Bias/Fact Check provides lists of domain names they have judged. - We define as Iffy those sites listed as Questionable Sources or Conspiracy/Pseudoscience - b.
+NewsGuard provides lists of domain names they have judged. - a.
+We define as Iffy those sites that have a red label and are not satire. - b.
+We define as OK those sites that have a green label or are satire. - c.
+For sites unrated by NewsGuard, we check whether Media Bias/Fact Check has labeled it. - i.
+We define as Iffy those sites listed as Questionable Sources or Conspiracy/Pseudoscience - ii.
 We define as OK those sites listed in other categories, including Left Bias and Right Bias - 3.
-We check for automatic redirects to infer categorization of additional domain names. - 4.
-For each site, the Iffy Quotient is the fraction of the day's 5,000 URLs that are from domain names categorized as Iffy. - 5.
+For each day, the Iffy Quotient is the fraction of the day's 5,000 URLs (that have been rated) that are from domain names categorized as Iffy. - 4.
 We report a seven-day moving average to smooth the chart.